Course Code: 4ns

 Now that you have mastered two operations using Singaporean computational strategies, it's time to turn your attention to multiplication strategies that double the learning.
 You guessed it—you will begin by using your place value mats to complete simple multiplication problems.

 While the place value mats are a great start with multiplication, they aren't the only strategy.
 In this lesson, you will meet model drawing, multiplication through the distributive property, and area model multiplication, three inventive strategies for looking at multiplication.

 Are you ready to tackle division?
 Often considered the hardest of the four core mathematical operations, division sometimes gets the short end of the stick.
 There are a number of ways that you can make this operation click for the struggling learner, so this lesson starts with place value mats and disks.

 This lesson is all about computational strategies, so you will take your division skills to the next level.
 You will see the distributive property in action, partial quotient division, and short division.
 Each of these strategies has a Singaporean twist that makes it particularly powerful and innovative.

 Now that you these new computational strategies at your disposal, you may be wondering how you bring this together in the classroom.
 This lesson will answer this question.
 You will create a portable toolkit you can use to share Singapore Math with your students and other teachers at your school.

-Anni Stipek holds bachelor's degree in Elementary Education and a minor in Special Education from University of Puget Sound.
+Anni Stipek holds a bachelor's degree in Elementary Education and a minor in Special Education from University of Puget Sound.
 She has more than 20 years of experience in the K-12 classroom and worked as a Staff Development for Educators math consultant for five years.
-She has written and facilitates numerous online courses, including “The Foundations of Singapore Math Model Drawing Grades 1-6” and “The Foundations of Singapore Math Number Sense/Computation Strategies Grades 1-6.”
+She has written and facilitates numerous online courses, including "The Foundations of Singapore Math Model Drawing Grades 1-6" and "The Foundations of Singapore Math Number Sense/Computation Strategies Grades 1-6."

 There are no prerequisites to take this course.